CraftIntent/Lodestar/README.md

 ---

 Lodestar turns any AI project folder into a mastery-based homeschool tutor.
-A parent fills in one profile; Lodestar generates screen-free, Socratic lessons the parent delivers aloud, tracks each skill by evidence rather than by calendar, and flags gaps and forgotten material before they compound.
+A parent fills in one profile; Lodestar generates lessons the parent delivers aloud, tracks each skill by evidence rather than by calendar, and flags gaps and forgotten material before they compound.
 Every lesson answers to a Student's Bill of Rights.
 The teacher stays in the loop; mastery stays at the gate.

 It runs today inside a Claude Project — no code, no accounts, no cost beyond an AI subscription.
 A standalone native app is on the roadmap.